openlookeng/hetu-core/hetu-docs/en/sql/create-table.md

     SELECT * FROM system.metadata.table_properties

-For example, to hive connector, below are some of available and frequently used table properties:
+For example, to hive connector, following are some of available and frequently used table properties:

 | Property Name    | data type      | Description                                                  | Default |
 | ---------------- | -------------- | ------------------------------------------------------------ | ------- |